nativecode-dev/blackbeard/README.md

 - `@nativecode/blackbeard/services`
 - `@nativecode/blackbeard/ui`

-## blackbeard
+## blackbeard.core

-Comprises the core library which contains various clients and base types.
+Comprises the core library which contains various base types and models.

 - `core` contains core application services such as logging.
+- `models` contains model definitions.

+## blackbeard.core.node

+Provides implementations and features focused on the node runtime.

 - `datatore` contains data access clients such as to `couchbase`.
 - `hydra` contains classes that encapsulates [Hydra](https://github.com/flywheelsports/hydra) functionality.
-- `models` contains model definitions.
 - `modules` contains modules that can be run for a particular instance.
 - `scripts` contains some basic scripts.
-- `types` contains [TypeScript](https://www.typescriptlang.org) declaration files for libraries with no public type file available.

 ## blackbeard.services